semgrep/semgrep-docs/docs/writing-rules/pattern-syntax.md

 user_dict = {'username': 'password', 'address': 'zipcode'}
 ```

-In certain languages, you can also match just a key-value pair in
+You can also match just a key-value pair in
 a container, for example in JSON the pattern `"foo": $X` matches
 just a single line in: